 With headless Bigcommerce, you can also quickly and easily configure your store’s design and layout, allowing you to improve the overall look and feel of your store.

 Being a new player in the headless space compared to other platforms, BigCommerce also has some limitations.
 You must know about these and understand how to manage these limitations.

 1. Building a headless commerce platform requires significant technical experience and resources to connect and integrate various microservices.
 It can be challenging for businesses without dedicated development teams.

-Solution: Additional resources and development effort required: Businesses can solve this issue by seeking the help of professional headless commerce development agencies or hiring dedicated development teams with the expertise to build and maintain a headless commerce platform.
+Solution: Additional resources and development efforts required.
+You can solve this issue by seeking the help of professional BigCommerce development agencies or hiring dedicated development teams with the expertise to build and maintain a headless commerce platform.

-2. With headless architecture, merchants will lose the ability to use some of the native features available on the BigCommerce platform that come out of the box.
+2. With headless architecture, you will lose the ability to use some of the native features available on the BigCommerce platform that come out of the box.

-Solution: To overcome this issue, merchants need to weigh the pros and cons of headless commerce and decide if the benefits outweigh the potential loss of some native features.
-Merchants can also use plugins and apps to fill in the functionality gap.
+Solution: To overcome this issue, you need to weigh the pros and cons of headless commerce and decide if the benefits outweigh the potential loss of some native features.
+You can also use plugins and apps to fill in the functionality gap.